qmk/qmk_firmware/docs/features/os_detection.md

 }
 ```

-Then please open an issue on Github with this information and tell what OS was not detected correctly and if you have any intermediate devices between keyboard and your computer.
+Then please open an [issue on GitHub](https://github.com/qmk/qmk_firmware/issues) with this information and tell what OS was not detected correctly and if you have any intermediate devices between keyboard and your computer.

 ## Credits

-Original idea is coming from [FingerprintUSBHost](https://github.com/keyboardio/FingerprintUSBHost) project.
+Original idea from the [FingerprintUSBHost](https://github.com/keyboardio/FingerprintUSBHost) project.